thomle0418/web_dev_quiz/README.md

 # 04 Web APIs: Code Quiz

+##Introduction

+This is an incomplete assignment.
+I was able to create html elements to make a quiz but couldn't figure out the javascript to make it functional.

 ## Your Task

 At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.